 Courses Away Policy

 Once enrolled at SXU, students generally complete their coursework at the University.
 However, students may petition to take a course at another accredited institution.
 Generally, no more than 12 credit hours can be taken off campus after enrollment at Saint Xavier.
 Other specific programmatic restrictions may also apply.
-Students should consult the catalog and their academic adviser to determine the specific restrictions for their major or minor.
+Students should consult the catalog and their academic advisor to determine the specific restrictions for their major or minor.

 Students who wish to petition to take a course away from SXU must contact the Office of Records and Advising (A-203) to obtain an off-campus course approval form prior to taking the course.
-At this time, Office of Records and Advising staff will review student eligibility and determine approval requirements.
+At this time, the Office of Records and Advising staff will review student eligibility and determine approval requirements.

-In order to ensure that the course being proposed for transfer credit is needed and will fulfill a program requirement as requested, the student must indicate the requirement area on the off-campus course work approval form, attach a copy of his/her academic program evaluation (from Self-Service), and obtain the necessary approvals.
+In order to ensure that the course being proposed for transfer credit is needed and will fulfill a program requirement as requested, the student must indicate the requirement area on the off-campus course work approval form, attach a copy of his/her academic program evaluation (from Self-Service) and obtain the necessary approvals.
 Courses taken without this prior approval will not be accepted for transfer credit.

 In addition to the general University transfer credit policy, the following rules apply: